FAQs & Resources

-COVID-19 will spread across the world.
+COVID-19 is a global pandemic.
 We can’t stop it.
 What we can do is slow the spread of COVID-19 through each region so that hospitals are less overwhelmed, and thus better able to provide world class care to the sickest patients.
 That means how well a healthy person adheres to social distancing rules affects whether there is a hospital bed available when a vulnerable person gets sick with COVID-19.

 To keep our most vulnerable neighbors safer and protect health care workers, practice “social distancing” and stay home when you can.

 - Wear your mask whenever you leave home and especially when around other people or in enclosed spaces.

 - Postpone gatherings - even smaller ones - and use virtual communication to keep in touch.

 - When you must go out, to work or the grocery store, try to keep a distance of 6 feet from others.

 - While schools are closed, keep your children at home as much as possible.
 Do not arrange play dates or other group activities.

 The Centers for Disease Control and Prevention (CDC) offers a complete guide for how to create and implement a household safety plan.

 No. To stay safe, you need common sense, soap and water, and social distancing.
 Importantly, hospitals caring for the sickest patients have a limited supply of protective items such as alcohol-based soaps (like Purell), masks and other gear, which is further reduced if the general public buys them.